 I call Cystic Fibrosis a series of small brutalities.
-But small brutalities multiply and before long you’re deep within Trauma Land.
-On Monday, my Mum and I returned to the Royal Children’s Hospital for a site visit after it was demolished last year and it feels as though I’ve abandoned my tribe.
+But small brutalities multiply and before long you’re deep within Traumaland.
+On Monday, my Mum and I returned to the Royal Children’s Hospital for a site visit after it was demolished last year and it made me feel like I’d lost my tribe all over again

-I said a tentative goodbye last year when I saw the buildings being torn apart; seemingly eaten by strange looking machines.
+I said a tentative goodbye last year when I saw the buildings being torn apart; being eaten by strange looking machines, their steel teeth enjoying the feast.
 I hadn’t been into the bowels of the Royal for twenty-four years, and the bones of my childhood resembled a modern ruin.
 It was the place where I fell in love for the first time.
 So many firsts and lasts.
 I cried.
 A lot.
-I ugly cried in front of confused workmen who so kindly asked if I was alright.
+I ugly cried in front of confused workmen who so kindly asked if I was okay.

 I grew up in two places; my familial home and the Royal Childrens Hospital.
-My earliest memory is looking through the bars of a prison, but I now know that I was gripping onto the bars of my cot, either crying for my mother or a nurse, or simply because I was crotchety and didn’t like being contained.
+My earliest memory is of looking through the bars of a prison; I now know that I was gripping onto the bars of my cot, either crying for my mother or a nurse, or simply because I was crotchety and didn’t like being contained.

 If you want the definition of a double life, then read on.